 The goal is to set up a process that ensures complaints are not overlooked, mishandled or inadvertently dropped from the radar.
-Programs that are owned by the Chief Compliance Officer should have all reports routed to the Chief Compliance Officer (and at least one other person within the department in case the Chief Compliance Officer is unavailable) unless he or she is named in the report.
+Programs that are owned by the chief compliance officer should have all reports routed to them (and at least one other person within the department in case the CCO is unavailable) unless they are named in the report.

 Once the report is received, the ethics and compliance department should use an established and agreed upon triage process for distributing reports to appropriate individuals and departments with a need to know or responsibility to conduct an investigation.
-A third party incident management provider will be able to help the organization set up exclusions and alternate routings such as requests to route or copy reports of accounting irregularities to the Audit Committee of the board of directors.
+A third-party incident management provider will be able to help the organization set up exclusions and alternate routings such as requests to route or copy reports of accounting irregularities to the Audit Committee of the board of directors.